DamonMohammadbagher/ETWProcessMon2/VirtualMemAllocMon/README.md

 Note : this code VirtualMemAllocMon (v1.1) tested on Win7x64SP1 & Win10 (only), here is my last test on Window10 which was good => [https://github.com/DamonMohammadbagher/ETWProcessMon2/blob/main/Pics/w10.png]

 ### VirtualMemAllocMon.exe
-"VirtualMemAllocMon" is simple tool for Monitor VirtualMemAlloc events in all Processes via ETW, with this code you can Monitor New VirtualMemAlloc Events for each Process, the goal is Payload Detection & my focus was on "Local Create Thread" & "Remote Thread Injection" + Meterpreter payload & Pe "MZ header" in-memory. this code will useful sometimes for Defenders & Blue Teamers but Pentesters/Red Teamers can use this too.
+"VirtualMemAllocMon" is simple tool for Monitor VirtualMemAlloc events in all Processes via ETW, with this code you can Monitor New VirtualMemAlloc Events for each Process, the goal is Payload Detection & my focus was on "Local Create Thread" & "Remote Thread Injection" + Meterpreter payload & Pe "MZ header" in-memory which made by Meterpreter x64 payload or Cobaltstrike x86 payload. this code will useful sometimes for Defenders & Blue Teamers but Pentesters/Red Teamers can use this too.

 md5 info: